-May 5, 2021
+July 2, 2021

-Bristol Temple Meads is being transformed and the railway serving the area upgraded - paving the way for more train services to move more people, more reliably.
+Work intensifies on Saturday (July 10) to transform Bristol Temple Meads, and the railway serving the area - paving the way for more train services to move more people, more reliably.

 The work is part of the Bristol Rail Regeneration programme that will see improvements to the iconic Bristol Temple Meads station over the next three years, supporting the city's Temple Quarter development.